-I’ve added a layer and made this traditional recipe my own, including olive oil which makes the mass less sticky and easier to work, and our Apollonia N29 blend for its deep yet bright flavors.
+I’ve added a layer and made this traditional recipe my own, including olive oil, which makes the mass less sticky and easier to work, and our Apollonia N29 blend for its deep yet bright flavors.
 It is made from very few ingredients, so quality is paramount; find the best sesame, orange, and honey you can get your hands on, and be ready to taste something amazing.

-While the candy is still warm, slice into strips, squares, or diamonds with a sharp knife.
+While the candy is still warm, slice it into strips, squares, or diamonds with a sharp knife.
 Rub the knife with a bit of olive oil to keep it from sticking.